 IRON RICH FOODS

-Whenever you eat food with iron, iron is ingested into your body principally through the upper piece of your small digestive tract.
+When you consume food containing iron, it is absorbed into your body mainly via the upper section of your small intestine.

-There are two types of dietary iron: heme and nonheme.
-Heme iron is gotten from hemoglobin.
-Found in creature food sources initially contained hemoglobin, like red meats, fish, and poultry.
-Your body retains the most iron from heme sources.
-Nonheme iron is from plant sources.
+There are two forms of dietary iron: heme and nonheme.
+Heme iron is derived from hemoglobin.
+Discovered in animal food sources that originally had hemoglobin, such as red meats, fish, and poultry.
+Your body holds onto the majority of iron derived from heme sources.
+Nonheme iron originates from plant sources.

 Excellent wellsprings of heme iron, with 3.5 milligrams or more per serving, include: